steng-luma/dataviz/README.md

 inventories, WMO WDQMS for what those stations actually reported in July 2026, and Marine Regions for EEZ and land areas.

----

-## Power BI rebuild

-`powerbi/` holds the same story as a five-tab report — Global Warming, The Swing, PNG 2015, Three Layers, The Gap.
-It's a separate artefact, not generated from the R code:

-- `pacific-rainfall-model-data.xlsx` — 14 model tables, one per sheet, ready to load in one step
-- `data/` — the same tables as CSVs
-- `deneb/` — five Vega-Lite specs for the charts native Power BI can't draw
-- `images/` — PNG renders of those charts for static use
-- `pbi-layout-preview.html` — all five pages at 1280×720, viewable without Power BI
-- `LOAD-THE-DATA-FIRST.md` — loading steps and troubleshooting

----

 ## Notes